 Employee recognition is when a company acknowledges its staff for great work.
 Its goal is to encourage and reinforce behaviour that helps the business reach its goals, or is in line with the business’s values or vision.
 It can also be a major driving factor in employee attraction and retention.

 You'll definitely recognise questions, such as: Are you hard-working?
 Do you go above and beyond?
 Are you a great team player?
 Countless job offers start the same way and set the tone for the rest of your working relationship.
 We all know that hard work is appreciated — it’s a given — but is it also rewarded and recognised in the right way?

 We’re not talking about salary here, but the way your company goes about recognising and rewarding employee effort and exceptional achievements.
 Oh, and the fact that they dedicate a large part of their daily lives to your business!

 In this guide, we’ll dissect what employee recognition is really about.
-Why should you celebrate your employees more often, and how do you do that in the right way?
-It all starts here.
+Like why you should celebrate your employees more often and how you go about it.

 Why is employee recognition important?

 Making employees feel valued comes with a lot of benefits, such as:

 - Giving staff a sense of purpose in their work

 - Creating a positive workplace environment

 Don't underestimate the benefits of good employee recognition.
 You might think a simple thank you will do once a project or task is completed, but we humans are a lot more complicated than that.
 We want to receive praise — even if it's within our usual job description.
 If we don't receive positive feedback in the workplace, we're likely to experience employee burnout.